Two Seattle police officers fired for shooting at fleeing car in Eastlake neighborhood

 By the time Martin fired, he had moved to the driver’s side of the car, out of its path, as it pulled away from him, the OPA found.

+Best, calling Martin’s initial 12 shots unreasonable, noted in her report that when Martin fired, no weapons were visible in the hands of the vehicle’s occupants, nor was the car headed towards him or others.

-Sexton’s initial shots were arguably justified because, from her perception, she believed Martin was in danger, according to the OPA.
+Sexton’s initial shots were arguably justified because, from her perceptions, she believed Martin was in danger, according to the OPA and Best’s report.

-But the OPA found no justification on her part or Martin’s for the second volley, concluding the car no longer posed a threat as it sped away from them.
+But the OPA and Best found no justification on her part or Martin’s for the second volley, concluding the car no longer posed a threat as it sped away from them.

+Best wrote that, under department policy, Martin and Sexton “should have allowed the car to escape instead of shooting indiscriminately” into the rear.
+With the car’s known license plate number, an arrest could have been made later, she added.

+Sexton, despite being the senior officer at the scene, took no planning or tactical steps, including the use of time, distance and shielding, Best wrote.

 The car was later found abandoned in North King County, and the injured driver and passenger were arrested Oct.
 13 in Everett.